 - q.
 Promote respect for individual differences - r.
 Use Curricular and extracurricular opportunities to expose pupils to British and other cultures, their ways of life and faiths, encourage and support pupils in growing their understanding and appreciation of these. - s.
-Embrace and accept different ways of worship and different perspectives on faith. - t.
-Use all curricular opportunities to encourage critical thinking and deeper understanding of difference and beliefs. - u.
+Use Church services as a vehicle to embrace and accept different ways of worship and different perspectives on faith. - t.
+Use all curricular opportunities: to encourage critical thinking and deeper understanding of difference and beliefs. - u.
 Discuss differences between people: ethnicity, gender, faith, disability, sexuality and family situations such as young carers or looked after children ensuring that pupils can understand these different elements within British society.